Maid Software Automation

 How to know when it’s time to automate your maid software?

 Why change a system that’s working fine?
 It’s a legitimate question.
-Especially when you consider the time, cost, and energy it takes to implement an automated system like software.
+Especially when considering the time, cost, and energy it takes to implement an automated system like software.

-First, it’s important to know that as a leader, your time expenditure is the most valuable asset for the future success of your business.
-Early on your focus is on selling and building the culture and operational processes necessary.
+As a leader, your time is a valuable asset for the future success of your business.
+Early on, your focus is on selling and building the culture and operational processes necessary.
 Anything that distracts you from these activities is considered less important.
 But automation doesn’t have to be a distraction.
 When it’s done right, it can free you up to spend even more time on the important stuff.

 - How many hours per day do you spend scheduling cleanings?

-- Determine an average hourly wage to calculate the cost per day, and multiply that times 30.
+- Determine an average hourly wage to calculate the cost per day.
+Multiply that by 30.
 You now have the monthly cost for this single activity.

-Obvious and not so obvious benefits of maid software automation
+The obvious—and not so obvious—benefits of maid software automation

 The fear is real

-It does take time to get up to speed with a new process or automated solution.
-No doubt – there’s a learning curve for everyone, and it can feel even more intimidating if you don’t consider yourself a techie, you’re even more intimidated by the challenge.
+It can take time to get up to speed with a new process or automated solution.
+There’s a learning curve for everyone, and it can feel even more intimidating if you don’t consider yourself tech-savvy.

-Tech seems much different, but it’s really not.
+Learning technology isn’t much different.
 As programming and development have improved, so has the learning experience.
 If you haven’t tried learning a new piece of software recently, you may be surprised by how intuitive it is.

-Here’s a helpful way to look at your learning investment:
+Here’s a helpful way to look at your learning investment in automation:

-As someone who launches to learn, you can certainly appreciate the weightiness of such a decision.
+As someone who launches to learn, you can undoubtedly appreciate the weightiness of such a decision.

-The secret of automation is that it doesn’t just make your business better, it can also make for a better lifestyle for you and those you care about.
+Automation doesn’t just make your business better.
+It can lead to a better lifestyle for you and your loved ones.

-This week, take a moment to think about areas of your business that might benefit from automation and do a little research to see what solutions might work for you.
+This week, take a moment to think about areas of your business that might benefit from automation.
+Then, do a little research to see what solutions might work for you.
 And if you decide you need maid service software, you know where to find us!